The Transition to Adulthood for Youth with Developmental Disabilities

 Learn More About Bello Machre’s Disability Services

-The importance of continuity when transitioning to adult services
+The importance of continuity when youth transition to adult disability services

 Support networks, mentorship, and advocacy